carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 Without much effort, we obtained a 18 times speedup.

-# Real world example: image processing for radio astronomy
+# A real world example: image processing for radio astronomy

 In this section, we will perform the four major steps in image processing for radio astronomy: determination of background characteristics, segmentation, connected component labelling and source measurements.